monolayer/monorepo/packages/sdk/docs/guide/configuration.md

 ## Environment variables

-To change the dotenv file names add the desired file name to `envFileName` property.
+To change the dotenv file names, add the desired file name to the `envFileName` property.

 ```ts
 import type { Configuration } from "@monolayer/sdk";